 The nature reserve entry fee of $5 gives admission to Half Moon Bay

 You are encouraged to obtain a pre-paid ticket from most tour operators.
-We also accept cash and credit card payments on the island.
+We also accept cash on the island.
+Sorry – we can’t accept credit cards here.
 Your tour guide or operators will provide you with your entrance ticket.
-Please ensure that this is presented to the National Trust warden upon your arrival.
+Please ensure that this is presented to the National Trust Visitor Experience Officer/Warden upon your arrival.